benduse/ejo-app/README.md

    - Use the language dropdown at the top to choose either French or Spanish.

 4. **Take the Quiz**
    - Answer the questions.
-Your progress and score will be displayed.
+Your progress, score, and question difficulty will be displayed.
+   - Use the leaderboard to see top scores and celebrate with confetti for high achievements!
    - At the end, see your final score and restart if you wish.

 ## Folder Structure